ultraq/thymeleafjs-todo/README.md

 (Fork and) clone this repo to your computer.
 From a terminal you can run this project by entering the following commands:

-`gradle npmInstall` - installs packages required by the UI project

 `gradle build` - build UI and website projects

 `gradle bootRun` - start the Todo app